 I should, I should, I should.

-Anthony Robbins has a good aphorism to describe all these shoulds in your life, he says that after a while you end up shoulding all over yourself.
+After a while you end up shoulding all over yourself.
 It may be an off color analogy, but it’s fitting because you really do feel like shit after you’ve put everything off for so long, after you’ve procrastinated over and over and over.

 But once you understand these things on an emotional level, you are able to turn your shoulds into musts.
 We believe that is the pivotal point.
 That is when you get leverage.
 That is when you are compelled to take action.